rguerraty/rguerraty.github.io/_pages/about.md

 I am a Chilean physicist specializing in cosmology.

 I received my BSc in Applied Physics from Universidad de Santiago, where, as an undergraduate, I began conducting research in mathematical physics and supersymmetric quantum mechanics under the supervision of Professor Mikhail Plyushchay.

 For my graduate studies, I moved to Universidad de Chile, where I specialized in early universe cosmology and completed my PhD thesis on topics related to cosmic inflation under the supervision of Professor Gonzalo Palma.
 As part of my PhD, I spent one year as a guest researcher at the Lorentz Institute for Theoretical Physics at the University of Leiden in the Netherlands, invited by Professor Ana Achúcarro.

 After completing my PhD, I was awarded a Swiss Government Excellence Scholarship to undertake a postdoctoral position with the Cosmology and Astroparticle Physics Group at the University of Geneva, hosted by Professor Antonio Riotto.
 During this period, I focused on topics related to the production of primordial black holes and gravitational waves in cosmology.
 Additionally, I joined CERN’s Theoretical Physics Department as an associate member.

 I am currently a Postdoctoral Fellow at the Pontificia Universidad Católica de Chile, hosted by Professor Máximo Bañados.
-My research focuses on developing the project "Testing the Primordial Signals of our Universe," funded by the FONDECYT Postdoc initiative of the Chilean National Research and Development Agency (ANID).
+My research focuses on developing the project *"Testing the Primordial Signals of our Universe"*, funded by the FONDECYT Postdoc initiative of the Chilean National Research and Development Agency (ANID).

 Throughout my research career, I have also been involved in teaching activities and have served as a referee for *Annals of Physics*.